tophat/yarn-plugin-licenses/README.md

 this outputs a junit report.

 You can use `yarn licenses audit --summary` for a human readable report for local dev.

+By default license files are not traversed since there's no simple heuristic to parse the file, and developers often put custom wording inside.
+For this reason, if you would like to parse the license files, pass the `--loose` flag to the CLI.

 ## Contributors